 - 1. Approve the project with modified conditions. - 2.
 Refer the project back to the Zoning Administrator or DRC for further review or project modifications. - 3.
-Deny the project and/or deny the map. - 4.
 Provide other direction.

 PUBLIC NOTICING

 The City Council's agenda is advertised on Channel 26, and the agenda and this report appear on the City's website.
 All property owners and tenants within a 750' radius were notified of this meeting.